jappe999/jlinden.nl/src/about.md

 _Hi there! 👋_

 My name is Jasper.
-I create stuff in my free time.
-What kind of stuff?
+I create software in my free time.
+What kind of software?
 Glad you asked!

 I build whatever interests me.
-That means my projects go from websites and apps to a rendering engine [link to project] and a private cloud infrastructure [link to blog post].
+That means my projects range from websites and apps to a [rendering engine](/projects/rendering-engine) and a [private cloud infrastructure](/projects/private-cloud).

 Wow.
 It's really hard to write down what interests me!
-Anyhow, at the moment I'm working on my app Boodschappenhulp.
+Anyhow, at the moment I'm working on my app [Boodschappenhulp](/projects/boodschappenhulp).
 It aims to simplify grocery shopping in the Netherlands by allowing users to compare products across different supermarkets.

 I'm also trying to keep a blog.
 Something that I've been wanting to have for a while now, but never saw it through.
-You can find my first blog on this website.
+You can find [my first blog](/blog/hello-world) on this website.

 If you want to keep in touch with me, you can find me on socials.